oracle-livelabs/goldengate/goldengate-microservices23ai/east-replicate/east-replicate.md

     ![User list](./images/02-05-user-list.png " ")

 ## Task 3: Add a Path Connection
-The Path Connection is created as a Credential Alias that contains the target Oracle GoldenGate UserID and password.
-The alias is used to create the Distribution Path in Step 4.
+A Path Connection creates Credentials for the Distribution Path to connect to a database.
+The Credential Alias contains the target user ID and password.

 1. Switch to the **East** Microservices WebUI.